 Starting in 1999, a new group moved onto the land.
 With their experience in sustainable agriculture and natural building, they began building cabins, planting trees, growing food, expanding infrastructure, and organizing work parties.
 We are dedicated to sharing knowledge, and each year Emerald Earth hosts hands-on workshops in natural building, permaculture, and medicinal herbs.
 See “Workshops” for more information.

 Over the years, the number of residents has fluctuated between six and fourteen.
 For the last few years, the membership has been relatively stable and small, although some new members have joined and some have moved on.
-We currently have seven permanent residents (including two children) plus interns.
-Our ages range from 3 to 55, with a concentration in our late 30’s/early 40’s.
+We currently have eight permanent residents (including two children).
+Our ages range from 9 to 65, with a concentration in our late 30’s/early 40’s.

 Links to other Intentional Community resources: